Andrew J. Thomas: Other projects

 Thomas designed Millan House in Lenox Hill, built in 1930–1931.

 Thomas designed the Princeton Inn Hotel, now Forbes College at Princeton University, built between 1923 and 1924.

-Andrew J. Thomas was selected architect for the Forest Hill neighborhood, an ambitious planned community to be built in part of John D. Rockefeller's estate in Cleveland Heights, Ohio, which his son had bought in 1923.
+Thomas was selected architect for the Forest Hill neighborhood, an ambitious planned community to be built in part of John D. Rockefeller's estate in Cleveland Heights, Ohio, which his son had bought in 1923.
 It was expected to be a model of urban development targeting young professionals and executives of Standard Oil.
 The development was to include apartments and a commercial sector, including the Heights Rockefeller Building, a commercial and office building, which was completed by early 1930.
 600 houses would be built to a small number of models, placed in pairs that mirrored each other.
 The houses were conceived as a village of Norman farmhouses, but were built to the highest standards of the day using the best materials, with innovations such as first-floor laundry rooms, basement living space where the children could play and multiple bathrooms.
 The houses had basement-level two-car garages, often sharing a driveway between two houses.
 The houses were landscaped before going on the market, and the property deeds included strict limitations on visible external changes such as fences and outbuildings.
 African Americans and Jewish people were not at first allowed to purchase houses.
 Construction began at the end of 1929, but most work stopped from 1931 to 1938 during the Depression.
 Only 81 of the planned 600 houses were actually built.
 In 1986, they were placed in the National Register of Historic Places.